Asthma Facts and Figures

-- The annual economic cost of asthma is more than $81.9 billion – including medical costs and loss of work and school days.10
+- From 2008-2013, the annual economic cost of asthma was more than $81.9 billion – including medical costs and loss of work and school days:10

 - Among children ages 5 to 17, asthma is one of the top causes of missed school days.
 In 2013, it accounted for more than 13.8 million missed school days.6

 - See AAFA’s groundbreaking research report on Disparities in Asthma Care.
 It was published with the National Pharmaceutical Council.